 This is a guide for kids by the American Foundation for the Blind.
 This is a fairly comprehensive site about Braille and would be helpful to people of all ages under the What is Braille? link.

+Scroll down to the VISION button.
 A guide from Microsoft on how to use the computer with Microsoft software and operating systems for individuals with vision difficulties, impairments including low vision and color blindness, and blindness.
 "There are many options for individuals with vision difficulties to modify their computer displays and appearance to make them easier to see, or, alternatively, to receive information through sound or touch.
 Those who are blind cannot use a computer monitor but have the option to receive information from their computers through hearing or touch using assistive technology such as screen readers and Braille displays."
 This guide will help you adjust your computer displays and also offers links to information and companies on assistive technology.Back to Top

 Learn Braille on the Internet for Free